mrszb/sous_vide_cooker/README.md

 ---
 Subdirectory **tests**

-has cmake managed infrastructure for testing Core routines outside of the system.
+has CMake managed infrastructure for testing Core routines witch Catch2 v3 outside of the system (e.g on the toolchain host).
 Plan was to test state machine and run these tests on the host machine.
 It should work for gcc and MSVC however turns out Microsoft C++ compiler does not have the same features.
 Instead of using literal _s for states as "my_state"_s one has to write state<my_state>.

 ## Production ready development.